redspider/codewars2014/README.md

 which was embedded a riddle to come up with the solution.

 Each of the "russian doll" of file formats was pretty simple, we just used the shell command "file" liberally until we hit the hex dump.
-I'm not sure how we got the hex dump into the zip file, Martyn had something that did it, then we hit the PDF files.
+We used "xxd -r" to change the hex dump into the zip file, then we hit the PDF files.

 We split into two teams with that - two of us started copy/pasting the text into text files, Martyn went for automation and got a solution to pull the text.
 In fact that was less annoying than trying to reassemble the pages into the right